 In addition to training, providing appropriate chew toys and alternatives is key.
 Dedicate a few areas in the house where your pup can play without worrying about damaging furniture or other items.
 Add in a few chew toys.
 They can munch on these while playing, and switch them up now and then to keep your pup interested.

 Additionally, if you have specific furniture pieces that are prone to damage add obstacles.
-Use deterrants like double-sided tape or aluminum foil to the area.
-The unpleasant texture will discourage your pup from chewing on it and help keep furniture safe.
+Use deterrents like double-sided tape or aluminum foil to the area.
+The unpleasant texture will discourage your pup from chewing on it and help dog proof furniture and keep it safe.

 Trim their nails regularly

 Furniture destruction is often caused by long nails, so be sure to keep your pup’s claws trimmed with regular nail-clipping.
+This is a sure way to manage their damage and to dog proof furniture.
 Pet stores or groomers will offer you quality clippers and offer tips on how to try clipping them yourself.

 When it comes to puppies, start early in introducing the practice before they become uncomfortable with the process.
 If things are not going well, get professional advice from either a pet groomer or veterinarian instead!